 The value of a personal injury claim payout can vary hugely.
 This will depend on factors like:

 - the nature and likely long-term consequences of the injury

 - recent payouts awarded by the courts for similar claims.

 For example, did the injury result in a permanent disability?
 Did it render you unable to return to work and support your family?
 These are all factors that will be taken into consideration.

 For any personal injury claim, it’s vital to get proper legal representation from an attorney who specialises in the relevant claim type.

-Attempting to file a claim without expert legal assistance isn’t advised.
+Attempting to defend a claim without expert legal assistance isn’t advised.
 You may end up with a pay-out that is much lower than your claim is worth, or find that your claim is dismissed for technical reasons or insufficient preparation and evidence.